bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 ##  Analysing Ethereum Data With Bacalhau

 To run jobs on the Bacalhau network you need to package your code.
-In this example I will package the code as a Docker image.
+In this example, I will package the code as a Docker image.

 But before we do that, we need to develop the code that will perform the analysis.
 The code below is a simple script to parse the incoming data and produce a CSV file with the daily trading volume of Ethereum.